-Best career/education pathway: ACM20117 Certificate II in Animal Studies, Certificate II in Horse care, or Certificate II in Retail, along with voluntary work experience, will put you ahead of other applicants in another competitive field.
-Experience in retail or management outside of the animal industry will also be helpful.
+Best career/education pathway: ACM20121 Certificate II in Animal Care or Certificate II in Retail, along with voluntary work experience, will put you ahead of other applicants in another competitive field.
+Experience in customer service and management roles outside the animal industry will also be helpful.

 Where can I get a job?: There are many large retail chain stores as well as private small business pet shops that stock pets and products for cats, dogs, large animals, fish and exotics such as rabbits, reptiles and amphibians.
 Other areas that might interest you are pet food companies and warehouse distribution centres.

 About the field: In this field, many people are working towards helping Australia develop humane and efficient farming and commercial businesses.
 A career in this area might see you working within the Agriculture industry, enhancing the nutrition and health care of our production animals (including aquaculture/fisheries, meat, egg and dairy industries).

 Roles available: You could work on farms and stations, for example, as a farmhand, machinery operator or helping to muster cattle, or in agribusiness and livestock consulting.
 You could also work for the Australian Government in quarantine and import/exports industry.

 Best career/education pathway: Specialised Agriculture and Farm Management schools and private internships are available around the country.
 A veterinary qualification will also be helpful.
 Volunteer work experience positions within farms and stations are also highly recommended.
-If you are just starting your career, a qualification in Animal Studies or Horse care will provide foundation skills for working with animals.
+If you are just starting your career, a qualification in Animal Care or Animal Studies will provide foundation skills for working with animals.

 Where can I get a job?: Working with animals on farms, stations, or other intensive production facilities.
 Jobs are available within abattoirs and government/quarantine (AQIS) facilities.